nebulabsnyc/PhoneHome/nebulalabs-phonehome/README.md

 2. [Add it as an existing project](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) in Eclipse.
 3. In your project settings, select Properties > Android and add the PhoneHome library as an external library.

-Set up
+Setup
 -------------

-Set up the configuration for PhoneHome somewhere in your main activity.
+Configure PhoneHome in the `onCreate()` of your main activity (the one associated with the `android.intent.action.MAIN` intent).
 PhoneHome must be configured initially, but it can always be changed or turned off later.

 The most important configuration options are `enable()` and `logSink()`. `enable()` toggles log flushing to the backend, and `logSink()` specifies how the logs are flushed.
-When a batch of logs is ready to be flushed, it’s passed to the `flushLog()` method of the `PhoneHomeSink` object specified in `logSink()`.
+When a batch of logs is ready to be flushed, it’s passed to the `flushLogs()` method of the PhoneHomeSink object specified in `logSink()`.

 Here's an example configuration: